 Don't make the same mistake.
 When you think about the soaring highs and crashing lows that can come with a single investment, you should understand why you need to diversify your investment portfolio.

 3. Your Retirement Savings Are ‘Average’

-Thornton said that too many people think they will start planning for retirement “next year.”
-Eventually, that notion becomes a recurring annual theme.
-"They’re not willing to save for the future at the cost of delayed gratification," he said.
+Too many people think they will start planning for retirement "next year," said Atlanta-based financial advisor Russ Thornton, founder of Wealthcare for Women.
+Eventually, that notion becomes an annual theme.
+"They're not willing to save for the future at the cost of delayed gratification," he said.